15 Petty Divorce Stories from History That Actually Happened

 13. John Milton & Mary Powell (1642–1645, England)

-When Mary Powell left poet John Milton shortly after they married in 1642, he was furious—not just emotionally, but philosophically.
+Mary Powell left poet John Milton shortly after they married in 1642.
+He was furious.
+He was not just emotionally upset, but also philosophically angered.
 He published multiple pamphlets advocating for the right to divorce based on incompatibility.
-While he didn’t get his wish through the courts, Milton’s writing challenged religious and social norms, stirring the pot of divorce reform in a deeply conservative society.
+Milton didn’t get his wish through the courts.
+However, his writing challenged religious and social norms.
+It stirred the pot of divorce reform in a deeply conservative society.

 14. Wife-Selling as Divorce (17th Century England)